davidk-im/P5-Gim-Vamps-Project/README.md

 ## 1/15 Scrum Team Tickets
 [1.](https://github.com/kylem314/P5-Gim-Vamps-Project/projects/1#card-52921614) Create database to store Username and Password information from completing the signup form on signup.py
-* Created [flaskmain.py](https://gist.github.com/avabrooks/96c41a7a5d4af780af861b4a422f4948) with POST method to push data to database.
-Else code used, to test for errors in code.
+* Created [flaskmain.py](https://gist.github.com/avabrooks/96c41a7a5d4af780af861b4a422f4948) with POST method to push username and password information to database.
+If else statement used, else code used, to test for errors in code.
 * Created [user.py](https://gist.github.com/avabrooks/ea2f743a91e594ddd5afc01387217f3b) to create functions defining the database and the variables in it.
+* How to run: From home page select sign up button.
+From there, fill out the 3 fields, the form will not go through without filling out all fields.
+After creating your account, you will be redirected to the play menu, where the chess games will soon be implemented.

 ## Summary: